Lowey Dannenberg Notifies Nutanix Inc. (NASDAQ: NTNX) Investors of Securities Class Action Lawsuit and Encourages Investors with more than $100,000 in Losses to Contact the Firm

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Nutanix Inc. (NASDAQ: NTNX) (“Nutanix” or the “Company”) for violations of the federal securities laws on behalf of persons and entities that purchased or otherwise acquired Nutanix securities between September 21, 2021 and March 6, 2023, inclusive (the “Class Period”).
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Nutanix Inc. NTNX ("Nutanix" or the "Company") for violations of the federal securities laws on behalf of persons and entities that purchased or otherwise acquired Nutanix securities between September 21, 2021 and March 6, 2023, inclusive (the "Class Period").

 On April 14, 2023, a complaint was filed against the Company and certain of its officers alleging that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operations, and prospects.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) the Company maintained deficient internal controls relating to its use of licensed software and expense management; (ii) as a result of these deficiencies, the Company improperly used third-party evaluation software for business purposes over a multi-year period; (iii) investigation and remediation of the foregoing— i.e., by paying vendors the full cost to use their software for business purposes—would cause the Company to incur significant expenses; and (iv) as a result, the Company's public statements were materially false and misleading at all relevant times.